raeTen/logTail/README.md

 It also reloads its configuration file after modification.
 This way, your personal configuration will grow peu a peu ;-)

-logTail also drops same lines in order, after REPLACEing the replacesment-keywords similar to any syslogd.
+logTail also drops same lines in order, after REPLACEing the replacement-keywords similar to any syslogd.
 There's a "sensivity" (-s) for that.
 Default is 2.
 This means, logTail will say "repeated message" when a maximum of 2 characters were different.
 Assigning -s 0 means, the lines have to be exactly the same to be dropped.